Incentives and rebates

 What is it?

+Most of us pay a Medicare Levy through our income tax.
 This levy helps to fund the public health system and pay for the health services we use and claim through Medicare.

-If you earn more than $97,000 as a single and $194,000 as a family, you may be charged an additional amount – calculated in your annual tax return.
+The government will change the MLS income thresholds for the 2024-25 financial year (1 July 2025 to 30 June 2026).
+If you earn more than $101,000 as a single and $202,000 as a family, you may be charged the MLS – calculated in your annual tax return.
 There are special rules to determine your income for this calculation – it is not the same as your taxable income.
-The MLS can be up to 1.5% of your income, payable at tax time.

 Lifetime Health Cover (LHC)